-and various ancillary equipment, all purchased through a grant from the National Science Foundation Minority Research Center of Excellence program.
-Supporting wet chemistry facilities have been recently renovated.
+and other ancillary equipment, all purchased through a grant from the National Science Foundation Minority Research Center of Excellence program.
+Wet chemistry facilities have been recently renovated.
 Equipment is available to prepare petrographic thin sections.

 The Department also hosts the UPRM Gas Analysis Stable Isotope Laboratory (GASI Lab), recently constructed through a grant from the National Science Foundation Major Research Instrumentation program and the University of Puerto Rico Central Administration.
 The GASI Lab is centered on a Micromass Isoprime mass spectrometer interfaced to dedicated peripherals for automated isotopic analysis of a wide range of materials in either dual inlet or continuous flow mode.
-The Isoprime includes the ability to conduct deuterium analyses in continuous flow mode and is capable of 100 water measurements/day.
+The Isoprime includes the ability to conduct deuterium analyses in continuous flow mode, and it is capable of 100 water measurements per day.

-The Department also has a portable gravimeter, portable magnetometer, portable seismometer, and geodetic and hand-held GPS equipment.
+The Department has a portable gravimeter, portable magnetometer, portable seismometer, and hand-held GPS equipment.
 Computing facilities consist of an extensive networked array of PC and Macintosh microcomputers, a Sun Microsystems Ultra5, an HP Design Jet 755 larger format printer and several laser printers.
-An existing remote sensing /GIS laboratory is slated for expansion in February 2002 with the addition of 10 new PC microcomputers, a PC server, and updated software.
+The department hosts a remote sensing/gis/seismology teaching laboratory with 12 PC microcomputers with scanners and printers, and the Geological Environmental